mimblewimble/site/yeastplume.md

 # What will I do?

-As to what I intend to work on over the next few months, the task list is always in flux.
-Testnet3 has been very successful so far, and it feels like we're hurtling towards a proper launch date... however this means there is more to do than ever!
-Very roughly:
+As to what I intend to work on over the next few months, the task list is always in flux, especially with launch just around the corner (Jan 15th, 2019!)
+However, to give a sampling:

+- Fixes and improvements as become clear during and after launch
-- Continuing work on wallet improvements and the web wallet interface
+- Continuing work on wallet improvements and the web wallet interface (including a full JSON-RPC interface)
 - Properly addressing wallet security now that the infrastructure is in place
 - More Much needed testing, bug fixing and refinements on core code
-- Reviewing, rewriting, improving critical crypto code in our libsecp256k fork
-- Continued updates and improvements to grin-miner and cuckoo miner as mining requirements become clearer
 - Continual improvements to infrastructure, build, quality of life, documentation.
 - As always, PR review, bug-squashing, fixes and improvements as they come up.

+Suffice it to say, I'll always be doing somethin useful.
 In addition to this, I also intend to continue work on some of the softer tasks around Grin's governance and promotion, which include:

 - Visits to conferences or meetups (particularly if Grin/MW needs representing)
 - Developer interviews with any interested podcasters/journalists (since Igno won't do it)